 4. Now it is time (before my son awakes) to give myself a daily Abhyanga or oil massage to soothe the nervous system and nourish the tissues with lots of goodness and love.
 I use sesame oil most often, but you could use Almond, Sesame or Coconut oil depending on the season and your constitution.

 5. I keep the oil on for approximately 20 minutes before I rinse it off in a warm (not hot) shower.
 In the interim, I do a few sun salutations and yoga postures focused on activating my core.
 This helps to generate some heat and allows the oil to penetrate into my deeper tissue systems.

 6. After bathing, I anoint myself with natural oils.
 The oils help to fortify our aura.
-Plus, it is so so important to stay away from toxic anything, especially what you apply on your largest organ: your skin!
+Plus, it is so important to stay away from toxic things, especially what you apply on your largest organ: your skin!

 7. I plan any meetings between 10 – 12 noon, when my mind is sharp and I can think clearly.